ShiftSoftware/ShiftFrameworkDocs/docs/quick-start/create-automapp-profile.md

 1. To make DTOs avaialable in Data project, add a reference to Shared project.
-To do this right-click StockPlusPlus project and select `Add -> Project Reference` and from the dialog select **StockPlusPlus.Shared**
+To do this right-click StockPlusPlus.Data project and select `Add -> Project Reference` and from the dialog select **StockPlusPlus.Shared**

     ![Screen 1](/quick-start/images/Data-3.png)